willhansen/kotlin/spec-docs/annotation-options.md

 annotation class target(vararg allowedTargets: AnnotationTarget)
 ```

 When loading an annotation, we only read `kotlin.annotation.Target`.
-When `kotlin.annotation.Target` is missing, on the JVM, we read `j.l.a.Target` and map its values to Kotlin ones according to the table above.
+When `kotlin.annotation.Target` is missing, on the JVM, we read `j.l.a.Target` and map its konstues to Kotlin ones according to the table above.
 This implies that we can load pure Java annotations that know nothing about Kotlin, and that an annotation written in Java can be targeted, e.g. for Kotlin expressions, because one can simply manually specify `kotlin.annotation.Target` for it.

 ### Syntax